Create an APIMExtensionPolicy

 global-ext-lb1-apim-policy.yaml

-Once the yaml is applied, the APIM Operator creates networking resources in the background.
+Once the policy is applied, the Apigee Operator for Kubernetes creates networking resources in the background.

-4. Check the status of the API Extension policy using the following command:
+4. Check the status of the APIM Extension policy using the following command:

 kubectl